merll/docker-map/docs/guide/containers/maps.rst

 * :attr:`~dockermap.map.container.ContainerMap.name`: All created containers will be prefixed with this.
 * :attr:`~dockermap.map.container.ContainerMap.repository`: A prefix, that will be added to all image names, unless they already have one or start with ``/`` (i.e. are only local images).
+* :attr:`~dockermap.map.container.ContainerMap.default_domain`: The domain name that is set on new containers; it can be overridden by a client configuration.
+If none of the two are available, Docker's default is used.
+* :attr:`~dockermap.map.container.ContainerMap.set_hostname`: For specifying a new container's host name dependent on the container name (in the format ``<client name>-<container name>``), this is by default set to ``True``.
+If set to ``False``, Docker automatically generates a new host name for each container.

 Volumes
 ^^^^^^^